Formation and Localization of Four-wing Attractor in Phase space: Introduction

-The Four-Wing Attractor is a type of strange attractor that arises in certain chaotic systems, often described in the context of nonlinear dynamics and chaos theory.
-While it may not be as extensively studied as the Lorenz or the Rössler attractor, there have been research articles discussing its properties and significance \cite{qi2009four, wang20093, khan2020behavioral, hu2009hyperchaotic, zhang2018generating, cang2010four, zhou2016generating, XIONG20182381, en2009novel, Wang2009, SIGNING2018263}.
-These articles provide insights into the formation, properties, and significance of four-wing attractors in chaotic systems.
-They serve as valuable resources for researchers interested in understanding the behavior of more complex nonlinear dynamical systems and chaotic attractors.
+The four-wing attractor is a type of strange attractor that appears in certain chaotic systems.
+Although it may not be as extensively studied as the Lorenz or Rössler attractors, various research articles have explored its properties and significance \cite{khan2020behavioral, hu2009hyperchaotic}.
+These articles provide valuable insights into the formation, characteristics, and relevance of four-wing attractors in chaotic systems.

-In section \ref{sec2}, an introductory idea on Nambu mechanics is discussed briefly.
-In section \ref{sec3}, we present the novel chaotic attractor with elegant four-wing structure from a 3-dimensional coupled nonlinear set of equations i.e. three first-order autonomous ODEs.
-Numerical results involving phase portraits, Lyapunov exponents, and Poincaré sections are presented.
-In section \ref{sec4}, we illustrate the concept of Nambu surfaces for the four-wings strange attractor and discussed how attractor is formed out of the intersection of two Nambu surfaces.
-In particular, subsection \ref{sec4a} presents Nambu functions for the non-dissipative part of the system and demonstrate the boundary of an attractor produced out of intersection of the two surfaces.
-We further discuss, in subsection \ref{sec4b}, how different Nambu functions can be constructed which describe identical dynamics.
-In subsection \ref{sec4c}, we extend our analysis to include dissipation in $R^{3}$ phase-space.
-We find that dissipative dynamics can reproduce the dynamical intersection of Nambu surfaces very intuitively, accounting for their gross topological aspects and produce full attractor.
-Finally in subsection \ref{sec4d} we find various conditions for the localization and the attractors within boundaries.
-Finally in section \ref{sec5}, we present the summery of the result.
+In section \ref{sec2}, we provide a brief introduction to the concept of Nambu mechanics.
+In section \ref{sec3}, we present a complex four-wing chaotic attractor studied by Z. Wang \textit{et al.} \cite{wang20093}, which can be generated from a set of three first-order autonomous ordinary differential equations.
+In section \ref{sec4}, we discuss the concept of Nambu surfaces in relation to the four-wing strange attractor and explain how this attractor emerges from the intersection of two Nambu surfaces.
+More precisely, subsection \ref{sec4a} demonstrates the construction of two Nambu functions derived from the non-dissipative part of the system.
+Additionally, in subsection \ref{sec4b}, we explore how different Nambu functions can be transformed from the parent Nambu doublet to describe identical dynamics.
+In subsection \ref{sec4c}, we extend our analysis to include dissipation in the phase space, showing that dissipative Nambu dynamics can geometrically interpret the complete chaotic orbits of the four-wing attractor.
+Moreover, we discuss various conditions for identifying the localization boundaries of the attractors in subsection \ref{sec4d}.
+Lastly, we summarize our results in section \ref{sec5}.